Lamone v. Benisek

 “The First Amendment may be the more relevant constitutional provision in future cases that allege unconstitutional partisan gerrymandering.
 After all, these allegations involve the First Amendment interest of not burdening or penalizing citizens because of their participation in the electoral process, their voting history, their association with a political party, or their expression of political views.”

 Back to the Supreme Court

 When the case went before a three-judge panel, the plaintiffs filed a preliminary injunction to prevent the use of the current map in the 2018 elections.
 Plaintiffs argue that the manipulation of the Sixth Congressional District is a violation of voters’ First Amendment free speech and association rights.
 After the panel denied the preliminary injunction, the plaintiffs appealed to the Supreme Court.
 In an unexpected move, the Supreme Court agreed to hear the case at this early stage in the litigation before there had even been a full trial.
 Oral arguments occurred on March 28, 2018.
-Common Cause helped to organize amicus briefs in the case.
+Read key amicus briefs Common Cause helped to organize in this case.
 Below are some of the briefs filed on behalf of the plaintiffs challenging Maryland’s congressional gerrymander.
 The Supreme Court upheld the trial court’s denial of the preliminary injunction motion and sent the case back for a full hearing.

 Victory and Appeal to the U.S. Supreme Court